-Ina Krüger joined Ecologic Institute in 2014 and works as a Fellow for scientific policy advice on European and national policies in the fields of water, agriculture and marine management.
+Ina Krüger joined Ecologic Institute from 2014 to 2020 and worked as a Fellow for scientific policy advice on European and national policies in the fields of water, agriculture and marine management.
 Ina has been leading and participating in a broad array of national and international projects which engaged stakeholders, public authorities and scientists.
 She is a native German speaker and fluent in English, Spanish and Dutch and she has an advanced knowledge of French.

-At Ecologic Institute, Ina currently supports the European Environmental Agency (EEA) on water and agriculture policy.
-To this effect, she coordinates a team of international researchers in the European Topic Centre on Inland, Coastal and Marine waters (ETC/ICM).
-Furthermore, she contributes on a yearly basis to Eurostat's monitoring of progress towards the SDGs in the EU.
+At Ecologic Institute, Ina supported the European Environmental Agency (EEA) on water and agriculture policy.
+To this effect, she coordinated a team of international researchers in the European Topic Centre on Inland, Coastal and Marine waters (ETC/ICM).
+Furthermore, she contributed on a yearly basis to Eurostat's monitoring of progress towards the SDGs in the EU.

 Before joining Ecologic Institute, Ina Krüger worked at Deltares in the Netherlands as a scientific advisor on marine policy and water management.
 There she engaged in a number of national and international projects on flood risk management in the Dutch Delta Programme, climate adaptation of critical water infrastructure and the conflicts between flood protection and spatial planning (including in the field of international cooperation with Colombia), stakeholder engagement in Maritime Spatial Planning and the designation of Marine Protected Areas under the Natura 2000 legislation.